etingof/pysnmp/docs/source/docs/pysnmp-hlapi-tutorial.rst

 instance.

-SNMP community name, as well as the choice between SNMP v1 and v2c, is conveyed to SNMP LCD via :py:class:`~pysnmp.hlapi.auth.CommunityData` object.
+SNMP community name, as well as the choice between SNMP v1 and v2c, is conveyed to SNMP LCD via :py:class:`~pysnmp.hlapi.CommunityData` object.

 .. code-block:: python